Automorphisms of K3 surfaces, cyclotomic polynomials and orthogonal groups: Two cyclic groups

 The uniqueness of the $K3$-surface follows from Proposition \ref{Kondo}.
 If $C(1) = 1$ then $T_X$ is unimodular (cf. Proposition \ref{Kondo}).
 Conversely, suppose that $T_X$ is unimodular; then $C$ satisfies condition (C~1).
 Since $C$ is a cyclotomic polynomial, this implies that $C(1) = 1$.
-If $C(1) > 1$, then by Proposition \ref{p-primary} the lattice $T_X$ is $p$-primary with $p = C(1)$.
-Conversely, if $T_X$ is $p$-primary, then by Proposition \ref{Kondo} we have $C(1) > 1$.
+If $C(1) > 1$, then by Proposition \ref{p-primary} the lattice $T_X$ is $p$-elementary with $p = C(1)$.
+Conversely, if $T_X$ is $p$-elementary, then by Proposition \ref{Kondo} we have $C(1) > 1$.